 What draws me back to hike and photograph these monumental landscapes?
 Ancient peaks linking eras touch an almost spiritual yearning as I contemplate my small, fleeting place amid time.
 Snow-drenched firs enduring long winters symbolize resilience.
 And verdant meadows promise the certitude of spring.

-I infuse my photography with peace by isolating nature’s essential elements in flowing black and white compositions.
+I infuse my photography with peace by isolating natureโs essential elements in flowing black-and-white compositions.
 My meditations reinforce that by slowing down to appreciate the details, I, too, can find restoration.